 6) Essential Scrum: A Practical Guide to the Most Popular Agile Process by, Kenneth S. Rubin

 This book is an easy-to-read, comprehensive guide.
-Essential Scrum defines all the important processes and ideas of Scrum while also explaining the roles and responsibilities within a Scrum team.
-This text follows the style of a training manual, with lots of charts, graphs and pictures.
+Essential Scrum defines all the crucial processes and ideas of Scrum while also explaining the roles and responsibilities within a Scrum team.
+This text follows the style of a training manual, with lots of charts, graphs, and pictures.
 Kenneth Rubin offers explanations of Scrum terms for beginners, and tips to improve teamwork inside a Scrum group for advanced team leaders.

 Page Count: 504